-- use lift trucks as shown in figure 5.1 or cranes as shown in figure 5.2, when handling the material.
-The crane used can be the one forming part of the transportation vehicle itself or any other used in the construction site.
-It is absolutely necessary for the lifting equipment to have adequate strength to lift the load - always ensure that the material to be lifted, which may consist of a packed group of components or a single component, does not accidentally hook onto other components of the machine, dragging them high up if the package that is being lifted consists of the same type of components and these are joined together, ensure that the binding tie, which usually consists of a tie made with galvanized mild steel wire, is intact and adequately strong enough

-- not apply any means to the components of the machine, in any way, to facilitate the lifting process, such as metal eye bolts, which could cause structural damage to various components of the machine - use flexible belts, which are allowed, arranging them in a suitable layout for the component to be strapped correctly when lifted, in accordance with the load capacity that the belt itself can sustain - avoid, in every way, knocking the load against any other components of the machine or against the ground - ensure that when the material is made to rest on the ground, it can maintain its stability
+- use appropriate ropes, slings, chains according to the load you have to lift.
+Lift from the ring point at the end of the lifting eye. - always ensure that the material to be lifted, which may consist of an assembled group of components or a single component, does not accidentally hook onto other components of the machine, dragging them high up. - if the package that is being lifted consists of the same type of components and these are joined together, ensure that the binding tie, which usually consists of a tie made with galvanized mild steel wire, is intact and adequately strong enough. - not apply any means to the components of the machine, in any way, to facilitate the lifting process, such as metal eye bolts, which could cause structural damage to various components of the machine. - use flexible belts, which are allowed, arranging them in a suitable layout for the component to be strapped correctly when lifted, in accordance with the load capacity that the belt itself can sustain. - avoid, in every way, knocking the load against any other components of the machine or against the ground. - ensure that when the material is made to rest on the ground, it can maintain its stability.